Small Raw Rose Quartz Cabochons media thumbnails

 Does the color last over time?

-What size is best for pendants?
+Which size is most suitable for pendants?